egedemirtas/java-ocp/README.md

 `eat()` | `g.eat()` | Yes

 ## `static` Variables
-- ***constant variable***: use the modifier `static final`(`static` for memory management, don't create a variable for each instance of class) and use alluppercase letters with underscore between words
+- ***constant variable***: use the modifier `static final`(`static` for memory management, don't create a variable for each instance of class) and use all uppercase letters with underscore between words
 ```java
 public class Initializers {
    private static final int NUM_BUCKETS = 45;